Support Us : rdrs@rdrsbangladesh.com

 Principally, loan products are designed in main two categories based on loan size and rate of interest.

 1. Micro Loan: The loan is intended for rural and urban poor households to finance their economic and non-economic activities.
 The microloan aimed to build a strong capital base.
-This loan is called ‘Udayan loan’ and the loan ceiling varies from BDT 10,000 to BDT 100,000 and gradually increased maximum 500,000.
+This loan is called ‘Udayan loan’ the loan ceiling varies from BDT 10,000 and gradually increased maximum 1,000,000.
 Women are given priority for this microloan.
 Agriculture loan is also disbursed under microloan.
 The rate of interest also varies on loan size from 22% to 24%.

 4. Non-IGA Credit: Considering the social impact and health and well-being of the clients, RDRS is being implemented some non-IGA credit project such as- Water Credit (Supported by Water.org), BD Rural Wash, Sanitation Development, Asset Creation, Livelihood Increasing (Supported by PKSF)